Penis health: Identify and prevent problems

 - Neurological conditions.
 Stroke, spinal cord and back injuries, multiple sclerosis, and dementia can affect the transfer of nerve impulses from the brain to the penis, causing erectile dysfunction.

 - Piercings.
-A penis piercing can cause a skin infection and also disrupt urinary flow.
+A penis piercing can cause a skin infection and disrupt urinary flow.
 Depending where the piercing is placed, it might also worsen your ability to achieve an erection or orgasm.

 - Changes in the way you ejaculate